aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ## Three-Out Inning Challenge

 **Time:** 7 minutes.
-Practice 4.
-The closest thing to a real game they will get before Game 1.
+The closest thing to a real game they will get without playing one.

 ### Setup